Kris-0605/fernet-files/README.md

 #### static method `fernet_files.FernetFile.generate_key()`

 Static method.
-Acts as a pointer to `cryptography.fernet.Fernet.generate_key()` so you can generate a key without importing `cryptography`.
+Acts as a pointer to `custom_fernet.FernetNoBase64.generate_key()`, which itself just calls `os.urandom(32)`.

 ## Docs for stuff you shouldn't touch

-#### cryptography.fernet.Fernet `fernet_files.FernetFile.fernet`
+#### custom_fernet.FernetNoBase64 `fernet_files.FernetFile.fernet`

-Fernet object created from the key provided.
+FernetNoBase64 object created from the key provided.
 You can technically use it to encrypt data with your key, or you could replace it to use a different key, but I would really recommend you didn't.

 #### method `fernet_files.FernetFile.__enter__(self)`